-MN4163 DECISION, COST AND POLICY ANALYSIS (4-0).
+MN4163 DECISION, COST AND POLICY ANALYSIS (4 - 0).

-Study of quantitative methods most useful for DoD resource management decision making and risk analysis.
+Study of sophisticated analytical methods for various cost, policy and decision scenarios in DoD and other organizations.
 Emphasis is on developing quantitative methods as decision support tools, with available computer software as computational aids.
-Covered are pertinent segments of DoD Instruction 7041.3, "Economic Analysis and Program Evaluation for Resource Management," relevant quantitative techniques for decision analysis, the conditions for successful applications, data needed for applications, and the use of computational aids for problem solving.
-The goal is to provide sufficient competency for students to apply sophisticated analytical techniques to various cost and policy analysis environments in DoD.
-PREREQUISITES: MN3161 and OS3101.
+Covered are pertinent segments of DoD instructions in economic analysis, program evaluation, and risk management, relevant quantitative techniques for decision analysis, the conditions for successful applications, data needed for applications, and the use of computational aids for problem solving.
+PREREQUISTES: MN3161 and OS3101.

-MN4301 CONTRACTING FOR MAJOR SYSTEMS (4-0).
+MN4301 CONTRACTING FOR MAJOR SYSTEMS (4 - 0).

 This course is the study of the major defense contracting process, procedures, and practices.
 It focuses on the contracting process of the Service Systems Commands and the major defense acquisition process.
 Topics include contracting organizations for systems acquisition, systems acquisition process, business clearance process, source selection, multi-year procurement, pricing, and administration of major systems contracts.
 Related topics include funding, reliability/maintainability, logistics support, research and development, test and evaluation, and congressional activity.
-PREREQUISITES: MN3305 and MN3306.
+PREREQUISITE: MN3315.